acdm-spring-2017/activities/zotero.md

 # Zotero Activities

+Our goal for the first Zotero activity is to take a tour of the software and spend some time learning how it works.
+More than anything, I want to demonstrate, by example, why it is a very appealing tool to use for research and self-guided study.

 Use library.pitt.edu to search for peer reviewed articles or scholarly books about the following subjects:

 - Code and coding